 As the dawn was coming, the torch across the valley eventually disappeared.
 But the presence of my unknown ‘partner’ stayed in my mind, and it made my climb easier.

-Later, at some point close to the summit I passed a group of roped climbers.
+Later, at some point close to the summit I passed two roped climbers.
 One of them told me: “I do not remember you from the hut last night.”

 “Everybody comes from the valley, but where did you sleep?”

-I replied I did not, and this made him laugh.
-He said to his friend:
+I replied I didn’t, and this made him laughing.

 “Did you hear what he said?”
 And they both started laughing.
 I was not in a mood to convince them and just continued.
 Those were some of the moments when one feels better to be alone in the mountains.

 A few useful tips for those who would climb directly from the valley.
-At night it may be complicated to find the starting point in Saas Almagel.
-Try first to locate the church, when you pass it, behind there is a sign and you should take direction left following the so-called Almagel rundweg, along a tiny water stream.
+At night it may be complicated to find the starting point in Saas Almagell.
+Try first to locate the church, when you pass it, behind it there is a sign and you should take direction left following the so-called Almagell rundweg, along a tiny water stream.
 After that just follow the signs.

-Also take care above the Almageller Alp hotel, some 40 minutes after you pass it, at around 2400 m the route splits, so take the left one.
+Also take care above the Almageller Alp hotel, some 40 minutes after you pass it, at around 2400 m the route splits, so take the one that goes to the left.
 I missed it and continued in the wrong direction.

-Once you are at Zwischbergenpass it is best to switch to the ridge immediately.
-At this point, the southeast face looks so smooth and inviting and this attracted me to climb it up, but there may be falling stones if it is a busy day with many people on the ridge which will be above you.
-In fact the higher you go along the south face slope the more complicated it becomes to switch to the ridge, and this is the only option in any case.
+Once you are at Zwischbergen pass, it is best to switch to the ridge immediately.
+At this point, the southeast face looks so smooth and inviting and this attracted me to walk that way.
+But there may be falling stones if it is a busy day with many people on the ridge which will be above you.
+In fact the higher you go along the south face slope, the more complicated it becomes to switch to the ridge, and the ridge is the only final option in any case.

 Here is a YouTube video that shows ascent from the south side (this is the route I also climbed) and descent along the north, glacier side.